outl1ne/nova-detached-filters/README.md

 ### Per page options
 Shows the `per-page` dropdown on `DetachedFilter` card.
 You need to pass in the `perPageOptions` defined in your resource.

-Optionally you can pass in `false / true` as a second parameter to show/hide the `per-page` filter in dropdown menu.
+Optionally you can pass in `false / true` as a second parameter to `hide / show` the `per-page` filter in dropdown menu.
 This will be `true` by default.

 ```php
 public function cards(Request $request)